 The rub is that if you fight your child’s need to individuate, you’re fighting their every instinct—and it’s a losing battle.
 So it’s not whether or not they individuate that you can influence, it’s how they individuate and what the rules of their rebellion are going to be that can make your family life easier.
 Next week, I’ll tell you about some ways you can use structure, rewards and consequences to ensure that your child stays accountable to the rules in your household.
 There are no guarantees in life, but as parents, we have to try our best to keep our children on the right path to adulthood.

-Next week, James will explain how to work through the changes that you’ll see in your child during the tough teen and pre-teen years.
+In Sudden Behavior Changes in Kids, Part II: 7 Things You Can Do Today, James explains how to work through changes in your child during the tough teen and pre-teen years.